 Most types of ovarian cancer are of the kind (called high grade serous cancer) where genetic testing is now offered, even when there is no family history of cancer.
 This is because for about 1 in 7 (15%) women a genetic cause may be identified.
-So if a woman has ovarian cancer at any age, we would suggest she has a conversation with her doctor about whether she should be referred to a Family Cancer Centre for a discussion about genetic testing.
+If you’ve been diagnosed with ovarian cancer at any age, you should have a conversation with your doctor about whether you should be referred to a Family Cancer Clinic for a discussion about genetic testing.

-Features of a hereditary cause for a family history of breast and/or ovarian cancer
+What are the features of a hereditary cause of breast and/or ovarian cancer?

 - whether a relative is already known to have had a mutation found on a genetic test